zero-one-group/geni/docs/cookbook/part_12_customer_segmentation_with_nmf.md

 ; +-------+--------------------+
 ```

-Log-spending is still heavily skewed to the right tail, but it will do for the purposes of this example.
+Notice that log-spending is still heavily skewed to the right tail, but it will do for the purposes of this example.

 Spark ML makes it very easy for us to train NMF models using the [ALS model](https://spark.apache.org/docs/latest/api/scala/org/apache/spark/ml/recommendation/ALS.html).
 Since ALS expects the “item-id” to be integers, we need to convert the descriptors into descriptor IDs.
 This is also straightforward to do in Spark by using the [StringIndexer](https://spark.apache.org/docs/latest/api/scala/org/apache/spark/ml/feature/StringIndexer.html) and putting them together in a [Pipeline](https://spark.apache.org/docs/latest/api/scala/org/apache/spark/ml/Pipeline.html):